SahraAbdullah/DATA_402/README.md

 If you want further information click on this :arrow_right: [Python Variables](https://www.w3schools.com/python/python_variables.asp)

+**DATA TYPES**

+Variables can store data of different type, and different types can do different things.

+Python has the following data types built-in by default:
+Text Type: str
+Numeric Types: int, float, complex
+Sequence Types: list, tuple, range
+Mapping Type: dict
+Set Types: set, forzenset
+Boolean Type: bool
+Binary Types: bytes, bytearray, memoryview
+None Type: NoneType

+You can get the data type by using the type()function.
+Example
+a = 10
+print(type(a))

+OUTPUT: int.

+**STRINGS**

+Strings in python are surrounded by either single quotation marks or double quotation marks.

+You can also assign a multiline string to a variable using three quotes or single quotes:
+Example:
+a = '''Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.''' print(a)

+**CONTROL FLOW**

+Control flow is regulated by barious tyoes of conditional statements, loops and function calls.

 I'm on linkedin, if you'd like to connect :smile: [![Badge](https://img.shields.io/badge/Linked-in-blue)](https://www.linkedin.com/in/sahra-a-91142b173?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app)